 - Programming tips

-- Limitations regarding the content and the programming of AWP pages
+- Limitations regarding the content and the programming of Active WEBDEV Pages

-- Installing the AWP pages on a server
+- Installing the Active WEBDEV Pages on a server

 - Open the description of the current page ("Description" in the page popup menu).

 - In the "General" tab, in "Type of page", select "AWP".

 Where will the Active WEBDEV Page be saved?

 Once a dynamic page has been transformed into an Active WEBDEV Page, the page will be generated in AWP format in the <Project Name>_WEB directory of the project (in each subdirectory corresponding to the languages supported by the project).

 - The server code must be found in the initialization events (initialization of page or controls).